UBI High School Case Competition

 Grand Finals

-4 teams will present the case to the panel and a winning team will be chosen.
+Four teams will present their case to the panel and a winning team will be chosen.

-During the semi-finals and final rounds, participants will rely on information retrieved from publicly available information to develop their cases.
-Each team will be given 15 minutes of presentation time followed by 15 minutes of Q&A by the judging panel, presentation timings must be strictly adhered to.
+During the semi-final and final rounds, participants will develop their cases using information from publicly available sources.
+Each team will be given 15 minutes to present their case, followed by 15 minutes to answer questions from the judging panel.
+The presentation time must be strictly respected.

 Eligibility